 Currently the only prescribed road is the downtrack of the SE Freeway that is clearly marked with low gear signs.
 The applicable speed limit is currently 60kph.
 A bus is defined as “a motor vehicle built mainly to carry people that seats over 12 adults (including the driver)”.
 A truck is defined as “a motor vehicle with a GVM of over 4.5 tonnes”.

 Here is the sting: There are six demerit points for these offences.
-There is also a mandatory minimum licence disqualification period of six months.
+There is also a mandatory minimum licence disqualification period of six months. (for a “first” offence after 6 December 2019, there is no licence disqualification upon expiation).

 The gear restriction offence will only be detected by police present to witness the driving.
 Prosecution of this charge is subjective and will depend on the interpretation of “safely”.
 A charge will likely only succeed when there is eye (or ear) witness evidence that the primary brake was used.